outerSpaceToast/easymp3gain/README.txt

 2.)
 Start easyMP3Gain by running "./easymp3gain"

 COMPILING:
-If you want to compile easyMP3Gain on your own you first need the FreePascal-compiler (>=2.4.0) and the Lazarus-packages (>=0.9.28) installed.
+If you want to compile easyMP3Gain on your own you first need the FreePascal-compiler (>=2.4.0), cmake (>= 2.8) and the Lazarus-packages (>=0.9.30) installed.
 1.) download the ".tar.gz" package of easyMP3Gain
 2.)
 Extract the contents of the source-gz package
 3.)
-Change to the directory
+Create a build directory: mkdir build
-4.) ./make
+4.)
+Change to the directory and run "cmake .."

 Adding files to the list:
 -------------------------